 While you do not necessarily need a university degree to become a construction manager, most employers prefer job applicants who have an associate or bachelor’s degree from a college or trade school.
 The Construction Management courses at Vista College instill students with the business operations and project management skills they need to become construction managers.

 This coursework reviews building materials and procedures, structural design, construction technology, building codes, safety standards, and more.
-After completing the necessary courses, construction managers in the United States can expect an average salary of more than $97,000 per year.
+After completing the necessary courses, construction managers in the United States can expect a median salary of about $114, 427.

 Electricians enjoy an average salary of nearly $60,000 for keeping the world’s lights on.
 However, an electrician’s job includes so much more than merely replacing light bulbs.
 Electricians must handle anything that involves power, including wires, circuit breakers, lighting, appliances, and more.
 In general, they set up and maintain electrical systems for both interior and exterior projects.